SiddharthKalson/Bott/README.md

 # Bott
-Browser automation and machine learning using Python3, I future
+Browser automation and machine learning using Python3